 The CEO submits salary and bonus recommendations to the Compensation Committee for the other named executive officers as well as for the other executives whose compensation is set by the Compensation Committee.
 In addition, the Compensation Committee has delegated to the CEO limited authority to make equity awards to employees who are not executive officers.
-The CEO does not provide input regarding his compensation and does not participate in any related Compensation Committee approves compensation decisions for our named executive officers.
-In making compensation decisions for named executive officers.
+The CEO does not provide input regarding his compensation and does not participate in any related Compensation Committee deliberations.
+Following a review of those recommendations with Cook & Co., the Compensation Committee approves compensation decisions for our named executive officers.
 In making compensation decisions for named executive officers other than the CEO, the Compensation Committee relies on the CEO's recommendations but makes independent adjustments and is not bound by those recommendations.